alcatrazEscapee/nios-ii-assembly-compiler/README.md

 Register expressions can also use registers as pointers:

-* `*rX[OFFSET]`: This indicates to set the value at the memory address `rX` plus an offset.
-It is used on the left hand side of register expressions.
+* `*rX[OFFSET]`: This indicates to get/set the value at the memory address `rX` plus an offset.
+The offset is optional.
+Note that the characters `*` and `&` are completely interchangeable.
-* `&rX[OFFSET]`: This indicates the value at the memory address of `rX`, plus an offset.
-The square brackets and offset are optional.
+* If used on the left side of an assignment, it will store a value to a memory location.
+* If used on the right side of an assignment statement, it will load a value from memory.

 And finally, when accessing variables or memory locations, it can be useful to specify the type of data by casting.